tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 2. TakeProfitLoss: places a bracket order when the close is above SMA.
 3. Scalper: Places a market order when close is above SMA and sells the asset as soon as you make a certain profit amount.

+For every asset added in the dashboard, a Stock object is created which updates itself with Quote, Trades, Positions, and Orders
+Bots make use of this Stock object to build its logic.

 These Bots and Scanner as sample implementation, its up to you write new once that make sense to you, the dashboard provide a frame work to handle position and orders and implement scanner or bots.
 You will need some knowlege of C# to write these Scanner or Bots.

+API keys and SecretKey can provided directly in the appsetting.json
+or store you key using dotnet user-secret as PaperKey:API_SECRET = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" PaperKey:API_KEY = xxxxxxxxxxxxxxxxxxxx LiveKey:API_SECRET =  "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+LiveKey:API_KEY = xxxxxxxxxxxxxxxxxxxx

+This Dashborad should also work for non-subscribed users by changing the subscribed setting to false in the appsetting.json file

+Provide your feedback to improve the functionality of Alpaca Dashboard, write new scanner and bots and add to project.

 Check This project @ https://github.com/tcj2001/AlpacaDashboard-DotNet-6.0

-Thanks to cheatcountry who helped me optimize some of the code in this project, check his works on OoplesFinance.StockIndicators @ https://github.com/ooples/OoplesFinance.StockIndicators
+Thanks to cheatcountry who helped me optimize some of the code in this project, check his work of OoplesFinance.StockIndicators @ https://github.com/ooples/OoplesFinance.StockIndicators